manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 Well, answering these questions may not be straight forward unless we do a detailed analysis between [Rust](https://www.rust-lang.org/) and [Carbon language](https://github.com/carbon-language/carbon-lang/).

 In this article, we will go through the comparison between carbon language vs Rust and get some insights on above questions towards the end of this post.
-As we go through the post, we will also have a side by side comparison for carbon lang to rust for the listed properties.
+As we go through the post, we will also have a side by side comparison for Carbon to Rust for the listed properties.

 Let's get started.